crystallabs/event_handler/README.md

 my.on ClickedEvent, handler
 ```

-Using an aliased type for Proc, eliminating the need to repeat type information:
+Using an aliased type for Proc called `Handler`, eliminating the need to repeat type information:

 ```crystal
 my = MyClass.new